 Philosophy deals with the most fundamental aspects of reality and value.
 Every area of inquiry and endeavour generates philosophical problems.

 The program is now a major player on the world scene in philosophy.
 Some of its current strengths are in philosophical logic and philosophy of language and in all areas of ethics, including metaethics, moral psychology, political philosophy and applied ethics.
-The philosophy program offers graduate research degrees at both the MA and Doctor of Philosophy (Arts) level, as well as MA coursework degrees in applied ethics.
+The philosophy program offers graduate research degrees at both the Master of Arts (Master of Arts (Thesis Only) and Master of Arts (Advanced Seminar and Shorter Thesis)) and Doctor of Philosophy (Arts) levels.

 "What is philosophy?
 Philosophy involves the critical examination of big questions.
 Foundational questions about the nature of the world and our place in it."
 Dr Laura Schroeter, Lecturer in Philosophy